StarRocks/starrocks/docs/en/administration/FE_configuration.md

 - **Unit**: -
 - **Default**: 0.5
-- **Description**: The threshold for determining whether the BE disk usage is balanced.
-If the disk usage of all BEs is lower than 50%, disk usage is considered balanced.
-If the difference between the highest and lowest BE disk usage is greater than 10%, disk usage is considered unbalanced and tablet re-balancing is triggered.
+- **Description**: The percentage threshold for determining whether the disk usage of a BE is balanced.
+If the disk usage of all BEs is lower than this value, it is considered balanced.
+If the disk usage is greater than this value and the difference between the highest and lowest BE disk usage is greater than 10%, the disk usage is considered unbalanced and a tablet re-balancing is triggered.
 The alias is `balance_load_disk_safe_threshold`.

 #### tablet_sched_balance_load_score_threshold

 - **Unit**: -
 - **Default**: 0.1
-- **Description**: The threshold for determining whether the BE load is balanced.
-A BE whose load is 10% lower than the average load is in a low load state, and a BE whose load is 10% higher than the average load is in a high load state.
+- **Description**: The percentage threshold for determining whether the load of a BE is balanced.
+If a BE has a lower load than the average load of all BEs and the difference is greater than this value, this BE is in a low load state.
+On the contrary, if a BE has a higher load than the average load and the difference is greater than this value, this BE is in a high load state.
 The alias is `balance_load_score_threshold`.

 #### tablet_sched_repair_delay_factor_second